Create a Website

 Content

-• Poor style (too much repetition, jargon, etc.)
+• Poor writing style (lots of repetition, technical jargon, etc.)

 • Outdated information